TheMrAI/TheMrAI.github.io/content/contemplation/BG3_characters/index.md

 As an example I will share you mine.
 For one, it may help to see this and second I would like to remember this journey as well.
 I had a hard life, my dad is an alcoholic and left me when my parents divorced when I was eight.
 My mother was overprotective of me.
 I could never go anywhere alone or could stay for long.
-Couldn't really make friends, because this was so inconvenient.
-Then eventually gave up on even trying.
+Couldn't really make friends, because this was so shameful.
+Then, eventually gave up on even trying.
 Depression gripped me and I have spent more than 15 years alone either wishing I would just die already or in apathy.
 Always the questions at the back of my mind would scratch away at my sanity.
 Why do I have to suffer?
 Never hurt anybody.
 Never stole, never cheated.
 Why can't I have something?
 Why did I deserve any of this to happen?
 Like so I carry decades or resentment, hatred and anger.
 Nay, fury.
 Never hurt anybody, but had the urge to do so many times it is beyond remembrance.
 I could imagine hurting people in such frighteing detail, I could almost feel the scenes unfolding before my minds eyes.